webanck/GigaVoxels/README.md

 - check `CUDPP_BUILD_SHARED_LIBS`
 - check the compute capability corresponding to your GPU (`CUDPP_GENCODE_SM20` for me)

-You can now click on `Generate` and go to the next step: actually compiling CUDPP.
+You can now click again on `Configure` and then `Generate` and go to the next step: actually compiling CUDPP.
 Go to the path you set before (where to build the binaries) and compile.
 On Linux with the `Unix Makefiles`:
 ```